 Selling to individual learners requires an easy-to-use storefront which learners can use to identify and purchase training packages.
 Accord LMS customers can opt to implement the Revindex storefront.
 Revindex is uniquely suited to the Accord LMS.
 In addition to being able to sell digital downloads and physical goods, Revindex can also be used to sell Learning Roles, which will provide access to courses and other content within the LMS.
 Learning Roles function as the effective core of the Accord LMS, and facilitate the assignment of a single course, or an entire Learning Path complete with SCORM modules, downloadable resources, video links, quizzes and more.

 Accessing the Storefront

-Once the Revindex Storefront has been implemented, it can be accessed by site admins from the DNN Persona Bar.
+Once you've learned how to create a Revindex Storefront and implement, it can be accessed by site admins from the DNN Persona Bar.
 The Storefront Management interface will present the menu displayed below.
 Store admins are encouraged to explore the items on this menu and determine which features should be enabled or disabled in order to best suit their unique needs.
 Particular attention should be paid to the Catalog, Marketing and Configuration menus.

 Image 2 - Revindex Storefront Menu

 Setting Up the Storefront

 It is beyond the scope of this article to explore all available options.
 Accord Clients will work with our support team to configure required features, such as the payment gateway.
 Once the essential configuration features are set, clients should feel free to experiment with the available options.
 For example, some clients might want to allow for product reviews, while others will prefer to disable reviews.
 Changes to the storefront are generally implemented immediately; allowing to easily test configuration options.